Lyndon Ferns: 2004 Athens, 2008 Beijing Olympics

-At the 2004 Olympics, he was a member of South Africa's Men's 4×100 m freestyle relay that won the event in a world record.
-Three of the team were a part of the relay that broke the record and won gold at the 2006 Commonwealth Games.
+Three of the 2004 South African Olympic 4x100 gold medal freestyle relay team were a part of the relay that broke the record and won gold at the 4x100 meter freestyle at the 2006 Commonwealth Games.

+2007, 2009 World Championships

-During the 2007 World Championships held in Melbourne, Australia, Lyndon became the first man out of Africa to complete the 100m butterfly in under 52 seconds, touching the wall in 51.90 seconds and with that breaking his own African record.
+During the 2007 World Championships held in Melbourne, Australia, Lyndon became the first man out of Africa to complete the 100m butterfly in under 52 seconds, touching the wall in 51.90 seconds and thereby breaking his own African record.
 He was also part of the 4 × 100 m freestyle and 4 × 100 m medley relay, both placing fourth.